blackgrape2025/peterdavanzo-site/content/about.md

 <i>"All you have to do is write one true sentence.
 Write the truest sentence that you know."</i>

-I try to write with some of his grace and economy.
+I try to [write](https://peterdavanzo.com/writing/) with some of his grace and economy.
 Usually that means starting with a small observation and following the thread for a while.
 Sometimes it leads somewhere deeper.

-I'm interested in how AI and robotics are changing the way people think, work, decide, create, and relate to one another.
+Lately, I've been thinking a lot about how AI and robotics are changing the way people think, work, decide, create, and relate to one another.

 The [Library](https://peterdavanzo.com/library/) is where I keep books I like to return to.